mendicant-original/s9-e1/README.md

 Summary
 -------
-- Create a gem using JRuby that wraps an existing Java library.
+- You will create a gem using JRuby that wraps an existing Java library.
 - Your gem should work with a Java library that doesn't already have a good wrapper.
-- Abstract the Java "cruft" away from the user, make your library look and feel like Ruby.
+- You should make your library look and feel like Ruby, not Java.